Deelvin/tvm/docs/how_to/deploy/adreno.rst

 Introduction
 ------------

-Adreno is a series of graphicfdgs processing unit (GPU) semiconductor intellectual property cores developed by Qualcomm and used in many of their SoCs.
+Adreno is a series of graphics processing unit (GPU) semiconductor intellectual property cores developed by Qualcomm and used in many of their SoCs.

-The Adreno GPU accelerates the rendering of complex geometries to deliver high-performance graphics and a rich user experience with low power consumption
+The Adreno GPU accelerates the rendering of complex geometries to deliver high-performance graphics and a rich user experience with low power consumption.

-This guide will demonstrate the benefits of using textures with Adreno, how to build TVM with OpenCL (needed by Adreno devices) and TVM RPC enabled.
-It will also provide example code to compile and deploy models on Adreno devices.
+This guide will demonstrate :ref:`the benefits of using textures with Adreno<Advantages of the Textures>`, :ref:`how to build TVM with OpenCL-SDK <Building TVM for Adreno>` (needed by Adreno devices) and TVM RPC enabled.
+It will also provide :ref:`example code <Build and deploy model for Adreno>` to better understand the differences with compiling and deploying models on Adreno devices.

 Advantages of the Textures